Medicinal Products Database

 The prices shown in the database are based on price notifications submitted by pharmaceutical companies.
 If a particular product is not reimbursable, the pharmaceutical company can price it freely.
 The price of reimbursable products may not be higher than the price confirmed by the Pharmaceuticals Pricing Board.
 The Price column shows the retail price including value-added tax (VAT).
 The VAT rates are as follows: medicines, 10%; clinical nutrients sold without a prescription, 14%; and emollient creams, 24%.

-Prices are updated on the 1st and 15th of the month.
+Prices are updated on the 1st and 15th of each month.
 The same prices apply in all Finnish pharmacies.

 When a product is dispensed on prescription, a €2.39 dispensing fee (incl.
 VAT) is added to the price at the pharmacy.
 The price at the pharmacy is therefore higher than the one shown in the Medicinal Products Database.
 If the dispensed product is reimbursable, the customer is paid a reimbursement also for the dispensing fee.